 Typically, it is recommended that you use Veeam's application-aware processing that leverages the Microsoft VSS framework to prepare the VM guest OS for backup.
 If application-aware processing cannot be used for some reason, select the Enable Hyper-V guest quiescence check box.
 Veeam Backup & Replication will select the backup method in the following way:

 - If a VM meets all requirements for online backup, Veeam Backup & Replication will use the online backup method.

 - If a VM does not meet requirements for online backup, Veeam Backup & Replication will use the offline backup method.
 Note that during offline backup a VM is suspended for a short period of time.

 The selected backup method applies to all VMs in the job.
 However, if you enable application-aware processing for VMs, the application-aware processing settings will have higher priority than the selected backup method.

-Offline backup is not applicable to VMs registered on Microsoft Hyper-V Server 2016 and later.
+For VMs on Microsoft Hyper-V Server 2016 and later, mind the following:

 - If you do not want to suspend VMs in the job, select the Take crash consistent backup instead of suspending VM check box.
 In this case, Veeam Backup & Replication will create a crash-consistent backup of a VM.

 - In the Changed block tracking section, specify if CBT must be used for VM backup.
 By default, this option is enabled.
 CBT dramatically reduces load on the production environment and time required to perform incremental backups.

 - If you have added several VMs to the job, select the Allow processing of multiple VMs with a single volume snapshot check box.
 This option helps reduce snapshot workload in the Microsoft Hyper-V environment.
 When the job starts, Veeam Backup & Replication will group VMs and trigger Microsoft Hyper-V to create one volume snapshot for a group of VMs, instead of creating a volume snapshot per each processed VM.

 Veeam Backup & Replication can create a single volume snapshot for a group of VMs that meet the following requirements: